bowsers-airship/bowsers-airship.github.io/docs/links.md

 - [Discord server](https://discord.gg/9Ewpwyu).
 If you're interested in interacting with the community (or being notified ahead of time when I stream), you can join the Discord.
 As with all of my content, please try to keep discussions as civil and family-friendly as possible.

-- [Revolt server](https://rvlt.gg/FctxJD0g).
-You can also interact with the community on Revolt!
+- [Matrix server](https://github.com/bowsers-airship/bowsers-airship.github.io.git).
+You can also interact with the community on element.io.
 As with all of my content, please try to keep discussions as civil and family-friendly as possible.

 - [Speedrun profile](https://speedrun.com/user/Riley_Tech).
 You can find the most up-to-date information about my speedruns here.